ChinoBeach/ChinoBeach.github.io/docs/_projects/GardenGenesis.md

 From Europe to Asia and everywhere in between, the Global Game Jam attracts gamers, designers, and developers from every corner of the globe.
 It's a celebration of innovation, creativity, and the endless possibilities of gaming.

-A link to the offical Global Game Jam site: https://globalgamejam.org/ A link to SUNY Morrisville's Jam site: https://globalgamejam.org/2023/jam-sites/suny-morrisville-global-game-jam
+A link to the offical Global Game Jam site: <a href="https://globalgamejam.org/">Click Here</a>
+A link to SUNY Morrisville's Jam site: <a href="https://globalgamejam.org/2023/jam-sites/suny-morrisville-global-game-jam">Click Here</a>

 ### Gameplay Screenshots